- This event has passed.

 September 12 @ 3:00 pm - 7:30 pm

 Investment in digestors across the UK has brought benefits of managing waste, generating energy on-farm, and generating a home-grown fertiliser and soil conditioner.
 Yet rigorous, quantitative analysis of the benefits to soils from digestate application are lacking.
-Here we discuss the outputs of a 2-year Innovative Farmers project designed to investigate the impact of digestate application to soils, and the role of cover crops in improving efficacy of digestate by helping retain nutrients, maintain soil organic matter and ensure ease of compliance with NVZ regulations.
+Here we discuss the outputs of a 2-year Innovative Farmers project designed to investigate the impact of digestate application to soils, and the role of cover crops in improving efficacy of digestate by helping retain nutrients, maintain soil organic matter and help maximise effective nutrient application within NVZ rules.
 We’ll also be thinking more widely about different soil amendments and the perpetually tricky issue of “measuring soils health.”

 This event will report the results of a “Field Lab” project funded through the Innovative Farmers programme (supported via the Soil Association) and will be the opportunity to hear from participating farmers as well as some of the research findings resulting from the project.

 15.30 Setting the Scene for the Innovative Farmers project

 Iain Wilkinson, CEO, Cotswold Seeds (or Sam Lane)

 16.45 The Farmers’ Perspective

 James Beamish (Head of Farming, Holkham Estate)